 “Running ads to lead capture pages isn’t enough anymore…”

-If you’ve ever run PPC ads for your home services company, odds are you’re familiar with landing pages and funnels.
+If you’ve ever run PPC ads for your service business, odds are you’re familiar with landing pages and funnels.

 And in the past, these systems worked well.
 These days, not so much.